HameezExE/md-blog/posts/hello-world.md

 ## Why I Started This Blog

 I created this blog to share my thoughts, projects, and experiences as I continue my journey in tech and beyond.
-Whether it's about coding, design, or life lessons, you'll find it all here.
+Whether it's about coding, design, or life lessons.

 ## What's Next?